offbit/Moon/_posts/2016-06-22-how-to-read.md

 ### Final words

 I really enjoy the idea of creating character level models, there is something appealing in creating models that work on such level.
-Maybe in this dataset it's not achieving top performance like a model that works on word level with pretrained word embeddings, but such models have a head start when it comes to training.
-Some of the aforementioned papers show promising results, that given enough data character level models can shine.
+Character level modelling enables us to deal with common miss-spellings, different permutation of words (think run, runs, running) that are even more common in some other languages.
+I'm also expecting to work better in text that contains, emojis, signaling chars, hashtags and all the funky annotations that are being used in social media.
+In the best of my knowledge I haven't seen results of char-level models in twitter data for example, but I'm guessing twitter/fb/google already test these things in large social media uncurated corpus.
+Some of the aforementioned papers already show promising results, and given enough data character level models shine.

 If you liked my post drop me a line at twitter [@techabilly](https://twitter.com/techabilly), or email: at s.vafeias_at_gmail .